 Voyage

-The Division was embarked on eleven personal-ships and nine cargo vessels and sailed from the Clyde on Oct 26, with a British naval escort.
+The Division embarked on eleven personal ships and nine cargo vessels and sailed from the Clyde on October 26, with a British naval escort.
 The voyage was without incident.
-The convoy remained in the Atlantic Ocean until Nov 6, passing through the Strait of Gibraltar after dark that date.
-The Division reached its destination at 1145, Nov 7, at which time debarkation into landing boats began.
+The convoy remained in the Atlantic Ocean until November 6, passing through the Strait of Gibraltar after dark that date.
+The Division reached its destination at 1145, November 7, at which time debarkation into landing boats began.

 Operations – Times indicated ‘Z-time’ are Greenwich Mean Time.